lazysegtree/superfile/Notes.md

 - [ ] ranger is able to detec a binary file renamed to .txt and not preview it.
   - `file` command can too.
   - `https://github.com/file-go/fil` - This go packet can do that too.
 Cross platform.
+- [ ] Ctrl + p behaviour in case we have multiple files selected via 'v' mode.
+Right now, only one file's path gets copied.
+- [ ] spf used to freeze for .pdf and  .pptx, any other extension it could freeze ?
+- [ ] Processes sometimes just get stuck forever (ex : copy and paste in windows at this point of commit).

 ## Refractoring
 - [ ] Code duplication in model_render.filePreviewPanelRender for text files.
 - [ ] Constants like "\n --- " + icon.Error + " Error open file ---" should be defined at one place
+- [ ] Code duplication in model.View()
+- [ ] key_functions.containsKey() better variable names
+- [ ] key_functions.mainKey() indentation fix

 - [ ] Better logging.
 And adding more logs in verbose mode to help debugging.
+- [ ] .pdf hardcoded as unsupported extension
+- [ ] float64(fileInfo.Size())/(1024*1024) < 250
+- [ ] Hardcoded buffer size 1024 at many places
+- [ ] Duplicacy in file_operations.pasteDir and file_operations.moveElement
+  - [ ] pastDir is basicall .moveElements + directory support.

 ## Testing
 - [ ] Use testify library

 ## Performance Optimizations
 - [ ] model_render.filePreviewPanelRender being called 2-3 times per file
+- [ ] File copying via os syscalls not via clipboard
+- [ ] Needless clipboard usage in case of multi file copy

 # Usage and Setup